CodeIsaMystic/CodeIsaMystic/README.md

 ## Designing things

 Reading Design, having a nice user experience, think clean, pure and efficient!
 Defining patterns in a really great way to.
-Blocks, Elements, Components are clearly, Customized and Optimized layouts are ..... of the richness and mix of patterns so different from each other.
+Blocks, Elements, Components need to be clearly defined.
+Customizing and Optimizing layouts is realy great chalenge.
+That's so gratifying using the richness and the mix of patterns which are so different from each other.

 I really love the principals of Design Systems, files architecture organization, CSS's B.E.M Approach or some other notions of designing websites attempting to have in mind a great idea of a visual.

 ## Focusing the products

 Some coders just love programming.
 They just think in terms of "algo", how doing more and more in their programs, making a bad ugly bootsrap UI just to make their program works.
+And that's fine!
-And it's fine!
-I just can not work this way, I really need to think the utlity of my job is fully related with the User Experience they could have with my product.
-And even I have to go less deeper on the algo, I want my product is a kind of "well design" and complete.
+I just can not work this way, I really need to think the utility of my job is fully related with the User Experience they could have with my product.
+And even I have to go less deeper on the algo, I want my product is a kind of "well design", "clean code" and complete.

 I cannot develop a software without thinking the potentials issues we could encounter.
-I have to focus globally of a problem, that's my way to do, I just make the product primordial.
+I have to focus globally of a problem, that's my way to do.
+I just make the product primordial.

 </br>